kevinrodbe/library/content/02-resources-and-get.md

 > Do not test APIs with Capybara.
 It wasn’t designed for it.
 - Jonas Nicklas, the creator of Capybara.

-So we'll stick with RSpec and rspec-rails:
+So we'll stick with RSpec request specs using rspec-rails:

 ```
 group :test, :development do